Chief of Police: Gary Conn

 An advocate for life-long learning, Gary has continued his education at Western University, where he completed his Master’s Degree in Public Administration and his Doctor of Education.
 Gary is a graduate of the Rotman School of Business – University of Toronto where he completed the Police Leadership Program.
 He is also a distinguished graduate from the FBI National Academy, Session 258 where he further obtained a Graduate Diploma from the University of Virginia in Criminal Justice Education.
 He has completed numerous courses in police operations, management and leadership through the Ontario Police College.

 Gary is a Board Director for the Chatham-Kent Women’s Centre and the Chatham-Kent Gay Pride Association.
-He sits on the CACP (Canadian Association of Chiefs of Police) Use of Force Advisory Committee, is a Co-Chair for the OACP Justice Committee, a Co-Chair for the Chatham-Kent Community Safety and Well-Being Steering Committee and is currently the President for the OACP (Ontario Association of Chiefs of Police) He is a Knight of the Hospitaller Order of St. John, Company Sergeant Major for Delta Company of the Essex and Kent Scottish Regiment and has been appointed Member of the Order of Merit of the Police Forces.
+He sits on the CACP (Canadian Association of Chiefs of Police) Use of Force Advisory Committee, is a Co-Chair for the OACP Justice Committee, a Co-Chair for the Chatham-Kent Community Safety and Well-Being Steering Committee and is currently the immediate past President for the OACP (Ontario Association of Chiefs of Police) He is a Knight of the Hospitaller Order of St. John, Company Sergeant Major for Delta Company of the Essex and Kent Scottish Regiment and has been appointed Member of the Order of Merit of the Police Forces.
 Gary has been married to Anne-Marie for 28 years and they have three boys.
 He enjoys running, skiing, swimming and scuba diving.